adobe-apiplatform/umapi-documentation/docs/en/api/ActionsCmds.md

 }
 ```

-* __deleteAccount:__ _boolean_; If true then if the account is owned by the organization, the account is also deleted.
-Please see section below for full details on impact.
+* __deleteAccount:__ _boolean_; If true then if the account is owned by the organization, the account and any of their assets are also deleted.
 Note that [Adobe IDs](glossary.md#adobeId) are never deleted because they are owned by the user, not the organization.
 The default value is false.

 Corresponding Admin Console actions:
 * `"deleteAccount": false` = removing the user from the __Users__ menu